Nations employ drastic tactics to fight microscopic foe

-MADRID, Spain (AP) — From preschoolers to doctoral candidates, tens of millions of students stayed home on Friday on three continents as schools, playgrounds, bars, restaurants and offices shut down to try and slow the spread of the coronavirus pandemic.
+MADRID, Spain (AP) — Tens of millions of students stayed home on three continents, security forces went on standby to guard against large gatherings of people, and bars, restaurants and offices closed Friday to slow the spread of the coronavirus pandemic.

+The virus edged ever closer to the world’s power centers, with positive tests for the Canadian prime minister’s wife, a top aide to Iran’s supreme leader, a Brazilian official who met with President Donald Trump, and an Australian Cabinet minister who met with U.S. Attorney General William Barr and Trump’s daughter, Ivanka.

 Channeling wartime rhetoric and tactics in the face of a microscopic enemy, leaders appealed for solidarity to battle a threat that appeared to expand exponentially.
 They vowed to protect not just the sick, but those sacrificing their livelihoods and education for the greater good.

-With promises of financial support from the European Commission, France and Germany, European stocks rose and Wall Street appeared set to gain after turbulent trading in Asia and a day after the market’s worst session in over three decades.
+With promises of financial support from the European Commission, France and Germany, stocks surged on Wall Street and in Europe a day after the market’s worst session in over three decades.

 With new infections rising sharply in Spain, the government put 60,000 people in four towns on a mandatory lockdown Friday — the nation’s first and Europe’s second after drastic nationwide measures in Italy.
-In Madrid, which is struggling with nearly 2,000 infections, many in nursing homes, the government is pooling intensive care units and considering offers by hotel chains to transform rooms into sick wards.
+In Madrid, which is struggling with nearly 2,000 infections, many in nursing homes, the government was pooling intensive care units and considering offers by hotel chains to transform rooms into sick wards.

+Spanish Prime Minister Pedro Sánchez announced a two-week state of emergency beginning Saturday and pledged to “mobilize all resources,” including military, to contain the country’s sharp rise in coronavirus cases.

+“It’s an emergency that affects the life and health of all.
+The government is going to protect all citizens,” Sánchez said.

 In China, where new infections have tailed off, authorities mobilized to prevent a boomerang effect, quarantining new arrivals for 14 days.
 But the intensifying spread of COVID-19 beyond Asia dashed any hopes for containing the virus, despite drastic curbs on travel and social events.